ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/stop-index.dotnet.markdown

 {PANEL: Overview}

-{NOTE: }

-**On which node the index is paused**:
+#### Which node is the index paused for?

 * When pausing the index from the **client**:
-  The index will be paused on the [preferred node](../../../../client-api/configuration/load-balance/overview#the-preferred-node) only, and Not on all the database-group nodes.
+  The index will be paused for the [preferred node](../../../../client-api/configuration/load-balance/overview#the-preferred-node) only, Not for all database-group nodes.

-* When pausing the index from the **Studio** (from the [indexes list view](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions)):
+* When pausing the index from the **Studio** [indexes list](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions) view:
-  The index will be paused on the local node the browser is opened on, even if it is Not the preferred node.
+  The index will be paused for the local node the browser is opened on, even if it is Not the preferred node.

-{NOTE/}

-{NOTE: }
+---

-**When index is paused on a node**:
+#### What happens when an index is paused for a node?

-* No indexing will be done by the paused index on the node where index was paused.
+* A paused index performs no indexing for the node it is paused for.
-  However, new data will be indexed by the index on other database-group nodes where it was not paused.
+  New data **is** indexed by the index on database-group nodes that the index is not paused for.

-* You can query the index,
-  but results may be stale when querying the node where the index is paused.
+* A paused index **can** be queried, but results may be stale when querying the node that the index is paused for.

-{NOTE/}

-{NOTE: }

-**How to resume the index**:
+---

+#### Resuming the index:

-* To resume the index from the client - see [resume index](../../../../client-api/operations/maintenance/indexes/start-index).
+* Learn how to resume an index by a client here: [Resume index](../../../../client-api/operations/maintenance/indexes/start-index)

-* To resume the index from Studio - go to the [indexes list view](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions).
+* Learn to resume an index from **Studio** here: [Indexes list view](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions)

 * Pausing the index is **Not a persistent operation**.
   This means the paused index will resume upon either of the following:
     * The server is restarted.
-    * The database is re-loaded (by disabling and then enabling the database state).
+    * The database is re-loaded (by disabling and then enabling it).
-      Toggling the database state can be done from [database list view](../../../../studio/database/databases-list-view#database-actions) in Studio,
+      Toggling the database state can be done using the **Studio** [database list](../../../../studio/database/databases-list-view#database-actions) view,
-      or from the client by sending the [ToggleDatabasesStateOperation](../../../../client-api/operations/server-wide/toggle-databases-state).
+      or using [ToggleDatabasesStateOperation](../../../../client-api/operations/server-wide/toggle-databases-state) by the client.

 * [Resetting](../../../../client-api/operations/maintenance/indexes/reset-index) a paused index will resume the normal operation of the index
   on the local node where the reset action was performed.

 * Modifying the index definition will resume the normal operation of the index
-  on all nodes where it is paused.
+  on all the nodes for which it is paused.

-{NOTE/}

 {PANEL/}